Unit 2 Ferry Wharf

 Crucially, you must remember that any recruiter who puts you forward to a prospective employer is your representative to them.
 You want to be represented professionally and appropriately, and not by somebody who is going to provide a poor impression of you.
 Equally, be sure your representative knows you, knows what makes you great and can sell you effectively to their clients.
 At Harvey John, we’re professional in our conduct, and passionate about you.

-While the introduction of GDPR strengthening data rights has helped somewhat to curb the trend, a technique often employed by self-motivated recruiters is to submit your CV to a client without your permission (view our 'Ask a recruiter' blog on the issue here).
+While the introduction of GDPR strengthening data rights has helped somewhat to curb the trend, a technique often employed by self-motivated recruiters is to submit your CV to a client without your permission (view our ‘Ask a recruiter’ blog on the issue here).
 If another recruiter you’re working with has also submitted it, but with your permission, this can lead to a messy, confusing, and ultimately unprofessional situation that reflects badly on you.
 It’s far simpler to work with one recruiter you can trust, as they won’t ever send you forward for a role without discussing it with you first.
 And if you do end up in this unfortunate situation, a trusted recruiter can still help you out of it.
 At Harvey John, we’ll always provide you with all the information we can about an employer and job, and obtain your explicit written permission before sending your details to anyone.
-If your CV is duplicated with a client, then the blame does not lie with us.
+If your CV is duplicated by a client, then the blame does not lie with us.

 In the age of the internet, almost any recruiter can put you forward for almost any role; a quick Google search can find the contact details for almost any head of department or decision maker.
 It’s important to find a recruiter who will put you forward only for jobs that are right for you, with your permission, and will represent you in a professional manner.
 But it can also be very useful to choose a recruiter who has cultivated their connections.